dib-lab/2021-paper-metapangenomes/manuscript.md

 *M. bovis* causes bovine tuberculosis and its genome contains signatures of genomic decay and pseudogenization [@doi:10.3389/fmicb.2017.02389], processes that may be linked to bacterial host specialization [@doi:10.1101/cshperspect.a010041; @doi:10.1093/gbe/evv135].-->
 Because ORF prediction is blind to pseudogenes, it may not be appropriate for species with many pseudogenes.

-TR: RE -- BLAST.
-I could make a BLAST database of GTDB protein sequences and do this more systematically, but it doesn't seem that important, so I haven't done it.
+[TR: RE -- BLAST.
+I could make a BLAST database of GTDB protein sequences and do this more systematically, but it doesn't seem that important, so I haven't done it.]

 + Why coding as noncoding? sequencing error?

 Protein k-mers from predicted open reading frames in the simulated short sequencing reads recapitulated similarity between genomes estimated from the genomes themselves.
-We estimated the jaccard similarity between genomes using protien k-mers (*k* = 10) from annotated coding domain sequences, and compared this against jaccard similarty between genomes using protein k-mers from predicted open read frames in the simulated short sequencing reads using the Mantel test.
+We estimated the jaccard similarity between genomes using protein k-mers (*k* = 10) from annotated coding domain sequences, and compared this against jaccard similarity between genomes using protein k-mers from predicted open read frames in the simulated short sequencing reads using the Mantel test.
-XXX
+Genomes that were most similar in one matrix were also most similar in another matrix (Mantel statistic = 0.9975, p < 0.001).
+The average similarity among all pairwise comparisons for the coding domain sequences was 2.6%, and this decreased to 2.5% when using the open reading frames predicted from reads.

 The majority of predictive capability originated from species-level databases.
 We performed ORF prediction using just species-level databases for genomes that had at least a species-level representative in GTDB, and compared this against ORF prediction using the full GTDB database.